 Schools may allocate their staff differently depending on the needs of their student population.
 This flexibility encourages the collaborative input of local school advisory committees.
-Staffing ratios are unchanged for fiscal year 2021-2022.
-At this time, ratios have not been restored to the levels seen before the reductions made in fiscal years 2009-2010 and 2010-2011.
-In addition to base allocations, extra staffing is provided for literacy support, at-risk support, microcomputer technicians, health assistants, mental health support, and other various support programs.
-The base staffing levels for fiscal year 2021-2022 are as follows.
+Base staffing ratios have been modified slightly for fiscal year 2023-2024 at elementary and middle school levels.
+In addition to base allocations, extra staffing is provided for mental health support, instructional coaches, and other support programs based on student population with the focus on special education, gifted and talented, English language learners, 504 learning plans, and free and reduced participation.
+The base staffing levels for fiscal year 2023-2024 are as follows.